Opening an escrow account

-This agent will act on behalf of the interests of all parties involved in the deal.
-Serving as the go-between for the buyer and seller, the escrow company holds on to all the funds and the documents throughout the closing process until the sale has been closed.
+Serving as the go-between for the buyer and seller, the escrow company holds onto all the funds and the documents throughout the process until the sale has closed.

 Once the sale has been successfully completed, the escrow company will disburse the funds.

-The escrow process ensures that the title to the property isn’t transferred until the funds have been exchanged.
+The escrow process ensures that the title to the property isn’t transferred until all the necessary funds have been exchanged.

 How does the escrow process work?

-Hazel puts her home up for sale and Alex makes an offer, which she happily accepts.
-Alex will give the escrow agent his initial payment while he waits for the home inspection and his financing to go through.
+Let’s say Hazel puts her home up for sale and Alex makes an offer, which she accepts.
+Alex will then give the escrow agent his initial payment for property taxes and homeowners insurance, while he waits for the home inspection and his financing to go through.

-At closing, the escrow company will make sure the funds are passed from Alex’s mortgage lender to Hazel.
+At closing, the escrow company will ensure the funds are transferred from Alex’s mortgage lender to Hazel’s.
 At the same time, the company makes certain that the title for the home is passed from Hazel to Alex.

 Title report and title insurance